USEPA/camd-eia-crosswalk/README.md

 | MATCH_TYPE_GEN              | The type of match made during Step 1, matching CAMD generators to EIA generators on CAMD and EIA plant and generator IDs.
 Any applied modifier sub-steps are also indicated in this field.                                                                                                                        |
 | MATCH_TYPE_BOILER           | The type of match made during Step 2, matching CAMD units and generators to EIA boilers and generators on CAMD and EIA plant, unit/boiler, and generator IDs.
 Any applied modifier sub-steps are also indicated in this field.                                                                                    |

+> Update (v0.3): Columns for additional datasets
+> - FRS ID: The FRS ID associated with each observation.
+> - NEEDS_UNIQUE_ID: The NEEDS ID associated with each observation.

 ## Important Notes

 ------------------------------------------------------------------------